 Cassie Schwerner joined The Schott Foundation for Public Education in 1997.
-As Senior Vice President of Programs, Ms. Schwerner manages Schott's national campaign partnerships and oversees the Healthy Living and Learning Communities (HLLC) initiative, as well as Schott’s development department.
+In her current role as Senior Vice President of National Partnerships, Dr. Schwerner manages Schott's national campaign partnerships and oversees the Healthy Living and Learning Communities (HLLC) initiative, as well as Schott’s development department.

-Additionally, Ms. Schwerner has worked as a public relations consultant and has taught courses in Mass Media and Race Relations.
-For 10 years she was a member of the Media Research and Action Project, based at Boston College, which assists grassroots organizations in framing their issues for the media as well as training them on how best to integrate media activities into their organizing efforts.
+Additionally, Cassie has worked as a public relations consultant and has taught courses in Mass Media and Race Relations.
+For 10 years she was a member of the Boston College Media Research and Action Project, which assists grassroots organizations in framing their issues for the media as well as training them on how best to integrate media activities into their organizing efforts.